 From 1988 to 1993, Scott attended Rhode Island School of Design and earned a Bachelor Degree in Fine Art, and a Bachelor Degree in Landscape Architecture.
 Following graduation he worked as a model maker for Martha Schwartz Inc., as an intern at Harvard University's Arnold Arboretum, and for Gordon Hayward Landscape Gardening and Design in Westminster, Vermont.

 Scott has two teenage children Tuckerman and Angelae, or as they like to be called "Tuck" and "Ange".
-They are a source of pride, and a humbling reminder that all our efforts are a work in progress, requiring numerous drafts, revisions, and adjustments.
+They are a source of pride, and a humbling reminder that all our efforts are a work in progress.

 Civil engineering technician

 Since joining our team in 2006, Patrick has been involved in most aspects of construction including operating heavy equipment vehicles, communicating with subcontractors onsite, and leading surveys and layout.
 With over 16 years of CAD design and drafting experience, his ability to create clearly readable and usable drawings has been a long-term asset for Terrigenous.

 Lauren is a University of Vermont graduate who majored in community development with a background in holistic design and web design.
 She handles administrative office tasks in the studio, while providing general project support and helping with our social media and online presence.